-By Jackie Thakkar Apr.
-26, 2018
+By Jackie Thakkar Mar.
+22, 2019

-Until last year, I was captain of the Kolkata Knight Riders, unarguably one of the most successful franchises in the IPL.
+Until 2017, I was captain of the Kolkata Knight Riders, unarguably one of the most successful franchises in the IPL.
 But even the most passionate Korbo-Lorbo-Jeetbo chanters didn’t believe King Khan’s team could win a title before I arrived.
 It was only after I took over the captaincy from Dada that Kolkata’s fortunes turned in a big way.
 After leading them to IPL trophies in 2012 and 2014, I ensured KKR a berth in the playoffs every year since joining.
 Do you know how immense the pressure to win a trophy is, when your boss is Shah Rukh Khan?
 The man wins tons of awards every year – I’m pretty sure they once gave him a Filmfare for merely breathing!

 Anyway, Kolkata expressed enthusiasm in retaining me in their 2018 squad.
 But banda hai bhi emotional na.
-I decided to follow my heart and told the KKR CEO that I’d like to end my career where it began – with Delhi Daredevils
+I decided to follow my heart and told the KKR CEO that I’d like to end my career where it began – with Delhi Daredevils.

 It began with Ricky Ponting laughing in my face during my welcome back party.
 I thought it’s some silly initiation thing but when I overheard him and Glen Maxwell say, “Mate must be a sucker for punishment,” it finally hit me.
 I’d made a huge mistake.
 But I trooped on and began prepping for the tourney.